kjcamann/monad/libs/core/src/monad/fiber/fiber-api.md

   (a `monad_run_queue_t` object).
 Each worker takes the next-highest-priority fiber and runs it until it suspends

+- Returning and suspension are different: a fiber whose function has suspended can be resumed by another call to `monad_fiber_run`.
+If a fiber function has returned however, it cannot be run again.
+Once a a fiber's function has returned, the fiber's resources (i.e., its stack) can be reused to run a new function.
+A fiber that is only suspended cannot be changed to run a different function, however.
+This is because the fiber holds the suspended state for the function: its active stack frames.
+These are potentially holding stack-local C++ objects which should be destroyed first.
+Attempting to change the function when the fiber is suspended will return `EBUSY`

 Here is an example of how you might build such a worker thread (this is just an API example, the current implementation is more complex):